olivernjeru/olivernjeru/README.md

 ### Hi there 👋

--🔭 I’m currently working on building my Web Apps Development knowledge -🌱 I’m currently learning Machine Learning
+-🌱 I’m currently teaching myself Python as my main programming language -⚡ Fun fact: I do photography for fun and I swim!

 <!--
 **olivernjiru/olivernjiru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.